zylklab/alfresco-export-scripts/README.md

 ## Bulk Export Scripts

 The following two scripts (downloadSite.sh and getMetadata.sh) are needed to extract Alfresco documents and their corresponding metadata from repository.
 For running getMetadata.sh properly we need to deploy export-bulk-metadata webscript in Alfresco Server.

+Note: A better approach is probably done with [Alfresco Bulk Export Module](https://github.com/vprince1/alfresco-bulk-export) but it only works from Alfresco 4.2 (JDK7 needed).

 ### downloadSite.sh